Robert is Here for tropical fruit, mangos, and legendary milkshakes

-Florida’s mango season lasts from May through October, depending on the variety, but summer is generally thought of as “peak” mango season.
+Florida’s mango season lasts from May through October, depending on the variety, but summer is “peak” mango season.

 Mangos are a highly desired Florida fruit and those who are fortunate to have their own trees will discuss fruit yields and taste for hours at a time.
 Trees are a prized possession and bitter feuds ensue if a mango bandit is discovered, be it an unscrupulous neighbor or wildlife stealing the fruit for its sweet succulent taste.

 Depending on where you are in Florida, and whether you grow them in your backyard or in an orchard, the best Florida varieties to grow really depend on your personal preference.

 Pine Island Nursery located in Miami-Dade County, farms, and specializes in mangos.
 Named “Pine Island Nursery” because of a stand of pine trees that the farm maintains, this place is a great resource for those who want to grow or just enjoy the tasty fruit.

 Miami’s Pine Island Nursery identifies a large variety of mangos on its website

 Glenn Mango: This is a deliciously sweet mango with a “mild, peachy flavor” requiring very little effort to grow.
 It usually ripens in June and July.